 Prepare to Showcase Yourself

 The Duolingo English Test includes a writing portion and video interview.
 Both are included when you share your results with a university.
 This is a great opportunity for international admissions staff to learn about you, and for you to showcase yourself and your English language ability.
-There are four interview questions, and you will be given between 30 and 90 seconds to respond.
+You have a choice of two question topics for each video interview and the writing sample.
+Then you will speak for one to three minutes and write for up to five minutes.

 Do not worry—there is a timer that will keep track for you.
 If you get stuck, do not get frustrated—take a deep breath, and answer each question as best you can.
+You will be able to review your responses before you share your results with universities.
 If you are not happy with your performance, you can take the test again.

 For more information, visit the Duolingo site.